-Born in San Antonio, Ronald Courvier attended North East Schools and was Senior Class President at ROBERT E. LEE HIGH SCHOOL.
+Born in San Antonio, Ronald Courvier attended North East Schools and was Senior Class President at LEE HIGH SCHOOL.
 He went on to study film and communications at ABILENE CHRISTIAN UNIVERSITY.
 In 1981, the United States Jaycees named Courvier as one the "Outstanding Young Men in America".

 After college, he returned to San Antonio, where he served as an Associate Producer and Co-Host of "Gobs of Fun" , a KENS TV 5 Production, starring as "Ronnie the Mailman".
 He then became Floor Studio Cameraman for the Six and Ten P.M.
 Eyewitness News at KENS TV.

 Courvier then left to Los Angeles, California, where he worked as a tour guide for Universal Studios.

 Courvier produced and directed stage revues titled 'Rascal Follies of 1984' and 'Rascal Follies of 1985', which were performed at San Antonio's Majestic Theater.
 They were created as a tribute to Legendary Filmmaker Hal Roach (Creator of "Little Rascals", "Laurel and Hardy", and other landmark works).
 Hal Roach attended both productions, which were sponsored by the San Antonio Jaycees, the San Antonio Express News, KONO Radio, Magic 105FM, and the Disney Channel.
 Courvier would go on to arrange appearances for Hal Roach, as well as Jesse Borrego and Nia Peeples from the television series "Fame", an MGM Production, as Grand Marshals of the Fiesta Night Parade.
 He also coordinated George "Spanky" McFarland's appearance at the Texas Cavalier's River Parade.